Metrics Beginner

 Macro-conversionPurchase, paid sign-up, contract signed

-Micro-conversionEmail opt-in, free trial, demo booked
+Micro-conversionEmail opt-in, free trial, demo booked, add-to-cart

-Engagement eventVideo watched, pricing page visited
+Engagement eventVideo watched, pricing page visited, calculator used

 Most businesses track one primary macro-conversion as the headline CVR, with micro-conversions monitored separately as leading indicators.